In this post, an enterprise (IBM) and a consumer (Google) product manager describe a typical day in their life on the job.

 Ad Hoc Personal Work

 As the work day winds down, I like to use this time to get some alone time and deeply focus on solo work.
 This could include building a demo for a new feature or analyzing the market needs in order to create a pitch to execs for some new initiative.
+I could use this time to sketch some UI mockups.
 I could also use this time to manage the backlog and write requirements.
 I also use this time to catch up on emails I may have missed throughout the day.

 After work, I always try to get some exercise.
 I alternate strength (bench press, squat, deadlift, overhead press) days with cardio (running or spinning) days.
 By the time I get home, I eat a quick dinner, chat with friends, and catch up on some personal work before heading to bed.

 I'm Stephen Cognetta, a product manager at Google working on Google Search.
 I'm here to show you what Google product managers actually do.
 Like Kevin, I pieced together various events from my work schedule to display an informative look at what product management is like at the consumer level.